Barbade22/Deep-Research-Agent-Framework/Readme.md

 A modular, multi-agent research pipeline built for structured, factual, and scalable intelligence.

-Built solo in 15 days to mimic human-level research, this system combines local LLMs, intelligent validation, and hallucination-resistant architecture to deliver high-quality answers from noisy, unstructured data on the web.
+Built to mimic human-level research, this system combines local LLMs, intelligent validation, and hallucination-resistant architecture to deliver high-quality answers from noisy, unstructured data on the web.

 What It Does
 ------------